Thomas Crofton Croker: Later life

 Croker married in 1830 Marianne Nicholson (1792–1854), daughter of Francis Nicholson.
 T. F. Dillon Croker FSA, FRGS, was their son and only child.

 Croker assisted in founding the Camden Society (1838) and Percy Society (1840).

 He edited The Keen of the South of Ireland (1844) for the Percy Society.
 The first item in this collection (in the preface) was a keen composed in Irish by the mother of Flory Sullivan, collected in Gougane Barra, Co.
 Cork in 1813.
 Croker's translation of it into English got published in the Morning Post in 1815, as already noted above, and caught the notice of poet George Crabbe in 1817.
 It was an earlier version which was shown to Crabbe in correspondence, but on Crabbe's advice, Croker had revised the translation to a more simplified version, more in keeping with the original Irish.
 B. G. MacCarthy notes that he did not actually translate the keen himself but pass off the labour of native Irish informants such as Mrs. Harrington as his own, and when left to his own devices, Croker "merely revealed ignorance" of the Irish language.

 He and his wife's testimonies about funereal customs, particularly the tradition of keening the deceased are among the earliest and most significant contributions to the understanding of the Irish language lament and the accompanying traditions.

 Croker died in Old Brompton, London, England on 8 August 1854, and lies buried in Brompton Cemetery.
-His wife survived him but briefly, passing away on 6 October 1854.
+His wife survived him but briefly, dying on 6 October 1854.